The Coronavirus Is Mutating. What Does That Mean for Us?

 The new genetic deletion changes the spike protein on the surface of the coronavirus, which it needs to infect human cells.
 Variants of the virus with this deletion arose independently in Thailand and Germany in early 2020 and became prevalent in Denmark and England in August.

-Scientists initially thought the new coronavirus was stable and unlikely to escape vaccine-induced immune response, said Dr. Deepti Gurdasani, a clinical public health researcher at Queen Mary University of London.
+Scientists initially thought the new coronavirus was stable and unlikely to escape vaccine-induced immune response, said Dr. Deepti Gurdasani, a clinical public-health researcher at Queen Mary University of London.

 “But it’s become very clear over the last several months that mutations can occur,” she said.
 “As selection pressure increases with mass vaccination, I think these mutants will become more common.”